AmreeshTyagi/goldflake/README.md

 # goldflake
-Bigint ID or primary key generator inspired by Twitter's Snowflake and Sonyflake
+Bigint ID or unique key generator for more than 150 years inspired by Twitter's Snowflake and Sonyflake